 - a.
 Administrative Grievance.
-USAA or any member of USAA may file a complaint pertaining to any matter within the cognizance of USAA, including but not limited to any alleged violation of or grievance concerning: (i) any USAA policy rule or regulation, (ii) any provision of USAA's Bylaws, (iii) any provision of the USAA Code of Ethics (except for SafeSport violations which are handled in Section 15.1 (c) below), or (iv) any provision of the Sports Act relating to USAA's recognition as a National Governing Body; - b.
+USAA or any member of USAA may file a complaint pertaining to any matter within the cognizance of USAA, including but not limited to any alleged violation of or grievance concerning: (i) any USAA policy rule or regulation, (ii) any provision of USAA's Bylaws, (iii) any provision of the USAA Code of Ethics (except for SafeSport violations which are handled in Section 15.1 (c) below), (iv) any applicable provision of the USOPC Bylaws, or (v) any provision of the Sports Act relating to USAA's certification as a National Governing Body; - b.
 Right to Compete.
 Any athlete, coach, trainer, manager, administrator or official may file a complaint pertaining to any alleged denial, or alleged threat to deny, of that individual's opportunity to compete in a USAA sanctioned competition or in a protected competition as referred to in the Sports Act and the USOPC Bylaws. - c.
 SafeSport Violations.
-In the event that a party is alleged to have violated the U.S. Center for Safe Sport ("USCSS")Code, and /or the SafeSport section of the USAA Code of Conduct, USAA shall report and refer such matters that fall under USCSS' jurisdiction to USCSS and, shall have jurisdiction over all other matters, unless USAA is informed by USCSS that it is taking discretionary jurisdiction over a matter.
+In the event that a party is alleged to have violated the UUSCSS ("USCSS") Code, and /or the SafeSport section of the USAA Code of Conduct, USAA shall report and refer such matters that fall under USCSS' jurisdiction to USCSS and, shall have jurisdiction over all other matters, unless USAA is informed by USCSS that it is taking discretionary jurisdiction over a matter.
 Nothing herein, shall supersede any local, state, or federal reporting requirements or jurisdiction.